[Guest Post By Lindsay M., of PublicHealthCorps]

 Trust me, I know this as well as anyone.
 A couple of summers ago when my husband and I would come home after leaving the kids with a sitter, the accusations would fly right when we walked in the door.
 One daughter would complain that her sister had splashed her too much.
 Then, the other would point out that her sister had pushed her in the pool when she wasn’t looking.
 Our poor babysitter would scurry out of there as fast as possible.

 Of course, my husband and I were far from proud of this behavior.
 In addition to be disrespectful to one another, behaving in ways they knew were inappropriate was disrespectful to their sitter.
 And equally bad, their behavior was downright unsafe.

 In order to bring an end to this bad behavior, my husband and I worked with our babysitter to craft a set of pool rules that our daughters were to follow while in her care.
+It could also be worth enrolling on a first aid aquatics course at somewhere like Coast2Coast in Toronto as well for extra safety.
 The penalty for not following them was no more pool time (something they weren’t willing to risk!).
 (Of course, you’ll also want to make sure your sitter is well aware of pool safety.
 This guide for sitters is a great place to start.)

 No pushing.
 Today.com offers a cautionary tale as to why this particular form of horseplay can be so dangerous.
 The video and article describes how a bride-to-be was paralyzed after her friend pushed her into the pool.

 No dunking.
 As this article notes, dunking presents a huge drowning risk.
 When someone is dunked, they suck in water, which can lead to coughing and choking and even, later on, what is known as secondary drowning.
 Secondary drowning is caused when water that has been inhaled causes irritation in the lungs.